bsshardul/attendance_pbl_1/README.md

 # 📚 RFID Based Attendance System

-An RFID-based real-time attendance tracking system designed as part of a second-year mini-project at **Pune Institute of Computer Technology (PICT)**.
+An RFID-based real-time attendance tracking system designed as part of a second-year project-based-learning at **Pune Institute of Computer Technology (PICT)**.
 This project integrates **NodeMCU ESP8266** and **RFID reader modules** with a custom-built full-stack web interface to enable contactless, automated attendance logging for students and staff.

 > ✅ Built with React.js, Express.js, and MySQL
 > 🧠 Led and developed the full-stack web platform